Skip to content

 Quick Answers

-Mostly because of what's included behind the cladding — barrier, flashing, clearances, found-damage handling, finish type.
-Scope, not just price, differs; two bids can be different projects.
+Mostly because of what's included behind the cladding — the weather-resistive barrier, flashing, clearances, found-damage handling, and finish type.
+Scope, not just price, differs between bidders.
+Two proposals labeled 'siding bid' can describe genuinely different projects, which is why normalizing on scope matters more than comparing totals.

-Less than people expect — the board is a minority of installed cost.
-Labor, tear-off, substrate, barrier, flashing, and finish dominate; a cheap board rarely yields a cheap exterior.
+Less than most people expect, because the board is a minority of installed cost.
+Labor, tear-off, substrate repair, the weather barrier, flashing, and finish dominate the total.
+A cheaper board rarely yields a cheaper exterior, and never if it shortens the finish life or triggers earlier failure.

-As a general planning range, fiber cement runs roughly $10-$18 per square foot of wall installed in California, or about $25,000-$60,000 for a typical whole-home re-side — more with added stories, complex trim, found substrate damage, or WUI/mountain hardening.
+As a general planning figure, fiber cement runs roughly $10 to $18 per square foot of wall installed in California, or about $25,000 to $60,000 for a typical whole-home re-side — more with added stories, complex trim, found substrate damage, or wildfire and mountain hardening.
 These are market ranges, not a quote; we estimate your project after an on-site assessment.

-Yes — fiber-cement siding replacement is consistently among the highest-recouping projects in the national Cost vs. Value report (recently roughly 85-90% nationally, often more in the Pacific region), on top of lower maintenance and repair cost over its life.
+Yes.
+Fiber-cement siding replacement is consistently among the highest-recouping projects in the national Cost vs. Value report — recently roughly 85 to 90 percent nationally and often more in the Pacific region.
+That recovery comes on top of lower maintenance and repair cost over the exterior's life, which is why we frame a re-side as an investment rather than an expense.

-Yes — home-improvement financing (same-as-cash, fixed installment, and reduced-rate programs) can spread the cost.
-We explain the options plainly and never use a monthly payment to justify a bigger scope.
+Yes to both.
+We provide a clear, itemized written estimate after an on-site assessment, with scope, substrate-repair handling, finish, and warranty terms spelled out.
+Home-improvement financing — same-as-cash, fixed installment, and reduced-rate programs — can spread the cost, and we explain the options plainly without using a monthly payment to justify a bigger scope.

 Sources